Create your survey

-This article will give you tips on how to analyze responses from a teacher survey about student engagement using AI and modern tools for survey response analysis.
+This article will give you tips on how to analyze responses from a teacher survey about student engagement using modern AI tools and fresh strategies for both quantitative and qualitative data.

 Choosing the right tools for analyzing teacher survey data